srkraut/sigma-docs/docs/module/modules.md

   It is shipped with all of the stock modules which can be enabled for use.

 ```
-We prevent the installation of your own or third-party modules with Xibo in the Cloud.
+We prevent the installation of your own or third-party modules with Sigma-DS in the Cloud.
 ```

 ## Installing new Modules